 Imports going to the U.S. need to stay for 28 days (4 weeks) after rabies shot before importation.
 See U.S. Import rules

-For EU countries imports will need to be tested 30 days after rabies shot with a rabies titer test.
+For EU countries and Britain imports will need to be tested 30 days after rabies shot with a rabies titer test.
 Microchip must be scanned and number given.
 Samples must be processed at approved laboratories.
-Assuming test results are within acceptable limits, your import can enter the EU no sooner than 3 calendar months after the date the blood was drawn.
+Assuming test results are within acceptable limits, your import can enter the EU or Britain no sooner than 3 calendar months after the date the blood was drawn.
 Total time in Uganda 4 months.

 See EU Import Rules

 Importation to Ukraine 21 days after first rabies shot and rabies titer test has been done.
 A successful test is valid for 3 months before importation.
 Imports should go through Boryspil International Airport in Kiev.
 Stay in Africa approximately 1 month.

 Importation to Australia must be made from an approved country.
 Uganda, South Sudan and the Congo are not approved countries.
 The U.S. and the EU countries are group 3 approved countries and dogs from Africa will need to be imported to those countries first.
 Importation to Australia can occur 180 days (6 months) after an acceptable RNAT rabies titer test is performed in a group 3 approved country.
 When imported to Australia the dog will have to stay at Mickleham post entry quarantine facility (Melbourne) for further 10 days.

 Importation to New Zealand must be made from an approved country.
 Uganda, South Sudan and the Congo are not approved countries.
 The U.S. and the EU countries are group 3 approved countries and dogs from Africa will need to be imported to those countries first.
 Importation to New Zealand can occur after dog resides 6 months in the approved country and is over 9 months old.
 Imported dogs can only come into Christchurch or Auckland and will be quarantined for 10 days.

 See New Zealand Import Rules